-A major challenge of working with WordPress, and of being in the web development business is keeping up to date with the latest news on website security.
-Especially when you are working with large amounts of private or peronal data, such as in financial website design, site security is of the utmost importance.
+A major challenge of working with WordPress, and of being in the web development business in general…is keeping up to date with the latest news on website security.
+Especially when you are working with large amounts of private or personal data / PII, such as in financial website design, site security is of the utmost importance.
 The threats are constantly changing, and with each move made by security teams the hackers make a counter move.
 It is especially dispiriting to hear of major websites with full-time security teams like Netflix and Twitter being compromised through rather ingenious methods.
 A small business owner may reasonably feel that if the “big guys” are being hacked, how can their site be secure?

 We at Watermelon Web Works are always on the lookout for new trends in the web security world.
-One of the best resources we have found is the Sucuri Blog.
+One valuable resource is the Sucuri Blog.
 It has timely updates and latest news on emerging security threats, with emphasis on the open source platforms that power most of the world’s websites.
 After reading the latest hacked website trend report, it is clear that the basic fundamentals of website security are as important as ever.

 Keep sites up to date